femtoio/Arduino-LocalTestRepo/README.md

 ## How to use
 Package up your core files into a *.tar.bz2 archive, then gather the following about your archive:
- * The SHA checksum
+ * The SHA 256 checksum (using sha256sum on *nix machines)
  * The archive file size

  Then, update the included package.json accordingly (checksum, board names, etc).
  Copy and paste your archive file into this project's directory.

  Start the Arduino IDE.
+In a terminal, go to this project directory, and run `npm install` to install dependencies the first time you run the server (or if package.json changes).
+Start this server by running `node index.js`.

  To install your local package:
   1. Open the **Preferences** of the Arduino IDE.
-  2. Add this URL `http://localhost:8080/package.json` in the **Additional Boards Manager URLs** field, and click OK.
+  2. Add this URL `http://localhost:8080/package-build.json` in the **Additional Boards Manager URLs** field, and click OK.
   3. Open the **Boards Manager** (menu Tools->Board->Board Manager...)
   4. Install **Local Test Package**
   5. Select one of the boards under **SAMD Hourly build XX** in Tools->Board menu